redhat-openstack/openstack-puppet-modules/README.markdown

 #### Public classes

-* `opendaylight`: Main entry point to the module.
+* `::opendaylight`: Main entry point to the module.
 All ODL knobs should be managed through its params.

 #### Private classes